gradgrind/Zeugs/README.md

 Copyright 2017 - 2019 Michael Towers.

 This is free, open source software.
-Licensing information is in the file 'LICENSE.txt'.
+Licensing information is in the file 'LICENSE'.

 This software has been developed under Linux, it should also work under Windows.
 Other systems have not been tested.